c-h-david/rapid2/README.md

 [![Docker Images][BDG_DKRIMG]][URL_DKRIMG]

-The Routing Application for Python Integration of Discharge (RAPID) is a river network routing model.
-Given surface and groundwater inflow to rivers, this model can compute flow and volume of water everywhere in river networks made out of many thousands of reaches.
+The Routing Application for Programmed Integration of Discharge (RAPID) is a river network routing model.
+Given external inflow to rivers, this model can compute the flow of water everywhere in river networks made out of many thousands of reaches.

 Notable links: